Koeboldt/Tech-Blog-5000/README.md

 6. [Questions](#Questions?????!)

 ## Description <a name="Description"></a>
-This is a mostly functional mockup of how a blog site could be setup with express and sql.
+This is a mostly functional mockup of how a blog site could be setup with express and sql, meant to demonstrate the MVC file structure.

 ## Installation <a name="Installation"></a>
-this is meant to be a deployed website.
+This app is meant to be a deployed website.

 ## Usage Information <a name="Usage"></a>
 https://tech-blog-50000.onrender.com  (currently does not work will update readme when it does)<br>